Epoxider/chat-analyzer/README.md

 ### How To Run

-1. Run scrape_chat.py to collect data
+1. Run scrape_chat.py to collect live chat data
-2. Run pretrained_analyzer.py to generate CSV containing sentiment label
+2. Run ML_Models/my_nn_model.py to train the neural net on the collected data
-3. Run analyzer_chat.py for data visualizations
+3. Run ML_Models/eval_my_model.py to see performance metrics

 ### Sentiment Prediction Logic